 Riverfest brings the entire community together to focus on Wichita's beautiful natural resource, the Arkansas River.
-Riverfest is Wichita's biggest celebration and takes place for nine days every summer in Downtown, bringing 275,000 people to the core of our City.
+Riverfest is Wichita's biggest celebration and takes place for nine days every summer in Downtown, bringing hundreds of thousands of people to the core of our City.

-In mid-July Autombilia, one of Wichita's largest outdoor gatherings, takes to the streets of Downtown bringing approximately 120,000 people to enjoy thousands of vintage automobiles and motorcycles.
+In mid-July Autombilia, one of Wichita's largest outdoor gatherings, takes to the streets of Downtown bringing approximately 140,000 people to enjoy thousands of vintage automobiles and motorcycles.

 The Tallgrass Film Festival, the largest independent film festival in the state of Kansas showcases over 100 films and a number of visiting filmmakers from around the country.
-Over 10,000 people attended in 2012.
+Over 12,000 people attended in 2013.

 The Wagonmaster's Downtown Chili Cookoff every September is a family fun event on Douglas between Emporia and the railroad overpass.
-Over 50 teams and 9,000 spectators gathered to regale the spicy concoction in 2012.
+Over 50 teams and 8,000 spectators gathered to regale the spicy concoction in 2013.